 In addition to considering the region's major employers, it was also important to analyze the commuting patterns of residents and workers throughout the study area.
 A source of data that provides an understanding of employee travel patterns is the United States Census Bureau's Longitudinal Employer-Household Dynamics (LEHD) 2019 dataset.
-Table 3-8 shows the top ten work destinations for residents of the six counties and one city that fall within the JAUNT study area.
+Table 3-8 shows the top ten work destinations for residents of the six counties and one city that fall within the Jaunt study area.
 The city of Charlottesville was the top destination for commuting for the entire study area.

 According to the ACS 2020 five-year estimates, most residents of the study area work within the state of residence and drove alone to work, as seen in Table 3-9.
-Within Albemarle and Nelson Counties, over 11% of residents worked from home and did not require any mode of transportation.
+Within Albemarle and Nelson counties, over 11 percent of residents worked from home and did not require any mode of transportation.
 Very few residents used public transportation to get to work.
-However, 13% of residents in Charlottesville City walked to work.
+However, 13 percent of residents in the city of Charlottesville walked to work.